jmselk/beersmith2-docker/README.md

 Right now, this is primarily ready for Linux OSs and hasn't been tested anywhere other than Fedora 28

+# Acknowledgements
+This awesome blog post on X11 forwarding in Docker: http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/

 # Prerequisites
  * Docker installed
  * Latest version of beersmith 2 downloaded